-- (a) "Assembly" means the Legislative Assembly of Nunavut; - (b) "Clerk" means the Clerk of the Assembly; - (c) "Hansard" means the edited official record of the Assembly proceedings; - (d) "House" means the Legislative Assembly of Nunavut; - (e) "Law Clerk" means the Legal Counsel to the Assembly; - (f) "Minister" means a Member of the Executive Council of the Government of Nunavut; - (g) "Point of Order" means any departure from any written or unwritten rule or custom of this Assembly or of Parliamentary tradition; - (h) "Private Members' Public Bills" are Public Bills introduced by a Member who is not a Minister.
-Private Members' Public Bills shall not involve the expenditure of public funds or the imposition of any tax;
+- (a) "Assembly" means the Legislative Assembly of Nunavut; - (b) "Clerk" means the Clerk of the Legislative Assembly; - (c) "Hansard" means the edited transcript of the proceedings of the Legislative Assembly: - (d) "House" means the Legislative Assembly of Nunavut: - (e) "Law Clerk" means the legal counsel to the Legislative Assembly; - (f) "Minister" means a member of the Executive Council (Cabinet) of the Government of Nunavut: - (g) "Point of Order" means any departure from any written or unwritten rule or custom of this Assembly or of Parliamentary tradition;

-(i) "Privilege" means all of the privileges to which Legislatures and their Members are traditionally entitled.
+- (h) "Private Members' Public Bills" are Public Bills introduced by a Member who is not a Minister.
+Private Members' Public Bills shall not involve the expenditure of public funds or the imposition of any tax. - (i) "Privilege" means all of the privileges to which legislatures and their Members are traditionally entitled.